 8 – Time Travel Lightly

-Though this has been addressed by the creators of Discovery, I will echo their sentiment – ease up on the time travel.
+This idea has been addressed by Star Trek: Discovery creators, however I echo their sentiment – easy on time travel.
 Now, I love these characters messing with the timeline as much as anyone, but it really was getting out of hand in the TNG era of shows.

 Time travel is a story line that must be used with the greatest care and only the lightest touch.
 Running into some forsaken anomaly every other week, with character’s receiving formal Starfleet reprimands for becoming their own grandfather gets tiresome.
 It also raises questions about the writers and their possible lack of original concepts.
 There is plenty happening in the shows present to avoid the necessity of frequent time travel.

 9 – Can Somebody Finally Provide Helpful Information on the Earth/Romulan War?

 Perhaps it’s just me, but I would really like some meaningful information about the Earth-Romulan War.
-I know Discovery takes place 100 years after the conflict ended, but that doesn’t dim my curiosity.
+I know Star Trek: Discovery takes place 100 years after the conflict ended, but that doesn’t dim my curiosity.
 Enterprise did not last long enough to engage this incredibly important, but never explored on-screen portion of Human-Vulcan-Andorian-Tellarite history.
-As it was a critical conflict that directly lead to the formation of the United Federation of Planets, I believe fans deserve some answers.
+As it was a critical conflict that directly lead to the formation of the UFP, I believe fans deserve answers.
 When Picard makes reference to “Pearl Harbor or Station Salem-1,” I want to be able to confirm or dismiss my suspicion that this is where that war began.

 While we are on the subject of more information, I want to know more about how exactly the Federation works.
-Is it like the European Union with squabbling member planets, debating the nature of closer integration, and figuring out the Deltan debt crisis?
+Is it like the European Union with squabbling member planets?
+Constantly debating the nature of closer integration, and figuring out the Deltan debt crisis?
 Or is it like the UN, with many member planets agreeing to abide by certain member criteria as part of a loose confederation, with their greatest responsibility being that of maintaining Starfleet?
 These are the burning questions one creates after 13 years of Star Trek’s absence on television.

 (Article Continues Below…)